skgrange/saqgetr/README.md

 ### Observations

 Sites are represented by a code which is prefixed with the country's ISO code, for example, a site in York, England, United Kingdom is identified as `gb0919a` (the ISO code for the United Kingdom is non-standard and GB is for Great Britain).
-To get observations this site, use `get_sairr_observations`:
+To get observations this site, use `get_saq_observations`:

 ```{r}
 # Get air quality monitoring data for a York site